 If you’re contacting a breeder, please do thorough research and make sure you’re not doing business with puppy mills.

 Dogo Argentino Breeder – Dream Dogos

 Dream Dogos is a Dogo Argentino breeder based in Ham Lake, Minnesota.
-It’s have spent countless hours and money striving to create the ideal Dogo Argentino, with the breed characteristics outlined by Dr. Antonio Nores Martinez when he originally established the Dogo Argentino breed in Argentina.
+It’s had spent countless hours and money striving to create the ideal Dogo Argentino, with the breed characteristics outlined by Dr. Antonio Nores Martinez when he initially established the Dogo Argentino breed in Argentina.

 Things to consider adopting a Dogo Argentino